Let’s face it — digital marketing is all the rage these days. Search engine optimisation (SEO) is an integral element of this marketing domain.

 To understand how the robots.txt file works, you must delve deeper into how search engines operate.
 Most search engines today perform two basic functions: crawling the internet for content and indexing the crawled content for searchers.

 Typically, search engines crawl the internet using website links and web pages.
 However, crawling through the billions of websites and pages today is time-consuming without the right tools.
 This is where search engine bots like web crawlers come into the picture.
-These crawlers can efficiently sift through the vast multitude of sites and pages in a short time.
+These crawlers can quickly sift through the vast multitude of sites and pages.

 The crawler bot can accomplish this task with the help of the robots.txt file.
 Once it lands on a website, it seeks out this text file before proceeding.
 After locating this file, it reads through the crawling instructions to decide on the next course of action.

-In case the robots.txt file disallows the search engines bot from crawling the site, it will skip the site entirely and move on to the next one.
+If the robots.txt file disallows the search engine bot from crawling the site, it will skip it and move on to the next one.
 But if no directives in the file prohibit the bot, it will crawl the entire site for the necessary information.

 How To Use Robots.txt For SEO?

-If you want to make the best use of the robots. txt file for search engines, you will need to know the technical details of this file.
+Suppose you want to make the best use of the robots. txt file for search engines, you will need to know its technical details.
 You can create this file using Notepad, TextEdit, or other text editing software.

 Here, you should use the correct commands to create the file, or else it might cause unnecessary problems for the crawler bot.
 In that context, the common commands used in the robots.txt syntax are discussed below.